R0MALD/SPACEMAPS/README.md

 The project utilizes NASA's launch data and EPA estimates for CO2 emissions, providing an informative and engaging platform to explore rocket launches and contribute to discussions on sustainable space exploration.

-The project is based on a fork of the [WebGL Globe project](https://github.com/dataarts/webgl-globe), which provides the foundational framework for our interactive map.
+The project is a fork of [ViMeASpaTeA](https://github.com/maulikkamdar/ViMeASpaTeA) which is a fork of the [WebGL Globe project](https://github.com/dataarts/webgl-globe), which provides the foundational framework for our interactive map.